sfomuseum/go-sfomuseum-instagram/README.md

 #### derive-media-json

-`derive-media-json` is a command line tool to derive an abbreviated "media.json" file from a "contents/posts-(N).html" file as published by the Instagram export tool, circa April 2022.
+`derive-media-json` is a command line tool to derive an abbreviated "media.json" file from a "contents/posts-(N).html" file as published by the Instagram export tool, circa April, 2022.

 Previous Instagram export data bundles (circa October, 2020) used to provide one or more "media-(N).json" files that contained machine-readable properties for working with Instagram exports.
 This tool attempts to reconstruct that data derived from HTML markup and outputs the results as JSON to STDOUT.